Journeyman1337/FossSweeper/README.md

 ## How to Download

 You can get the latest verison of FossSweeper from the [Releases page](https://github.com/Journeyman-dev/FossSweeper/releases) of this GitHub repostiroy.
-FossSweeper is currently in beta, and your feedback is greatly appreciated at this time.
+You can also find it on [itch.io](https://journeyman-dev.itch.io/fosssweeper).

 ## How to Contribute